Faylixe/wage/Part I - Introduction/02 - Memory.md

 most efficient, is to use a single **byte** array.
 We can define as much implementation as we need, some of them being specific to a particular purpose like favor time complexity for reading operation, or even minimize the space complexity.
-The following example implements the **AbstractMemoryBank** class using an single array as backing structure :
+The following example implements the **IMemoryBank** contract using an single array as backing structure :

 ```java
 public final class ArrayMemoryBank extends AbstractMemoryBank {